 Risks and Side Effects of Jawline Contouring

-Although generally safe, jawline contouring may include risks like:
+Although generally safe, this contouring may include risks like:

 - Swelling or bruising